davesims/policy-number-challenge/README.md

 - **Testability**: Small, focused classes make unit testing easier.
 - **Reusability**: The same interactor can be used across different entry points (web, API, jobs).
 - **Clarity**: Encourages clear, intention-revealing naming and structure for business operations.

+**Key Features:**
+- **Thor-based**: Uses the Thor gem for robust command-line argument parsing and help system
+- **Error Handling**: Graceful handling of file not found, parsing errors, and system exceptions
+- **Logging**: Thread-local logging with detailed debugging information stored in `log/` directory
+- **Output Management**: Automatic directory creation and file naming based on input files
+- **Separation of Concerns**: Each CLI operation is handled by a dedicated interactor

 ### Core Components